-Each \$1.00 increase or decrease in the assumed initial public offering price of \$16.00 per share would increase or decrease, as applicable, total consideration paid by new investors by \$10.0 million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+Each \$1.00 increase or decrease in the assumed initial public offering price of \$ per share would increase or decrease, as applicable, total consideration paid by new investors by \$, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
 We may also increase or decrease the number of shares we are offering.
-An increase or decrease of 1.0 million in the number of shares offered by us would increase or decrease, as applicable, total consideration paid by new investors by \$16.0 million, assuming that the assumed initial public offering price remains the same, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
+An increase or decrease of 1.0 million in the number of shares offered by us would increase or decrease, as applicable, total consideration paid by new investors by \$ million, assuming that the assumed initial public offering price remains the same, and after deducting underwriting discounts and commissions and estimated offering expenses payable by us.

-The foregoing tables and calculations (other than the historical net tangible book value calculation) are based on the 18,814,575 shares of common stock outstanding as of June 30, 2020 (including our convertible preferred stock on an as-converted basis and the net exercise of outstanding warrants), which excludes:
+The foregoing tables and calculations (other than the historical net tangible book value calculation) are based on the 135,690,810 shares of common stock outstanding as of June 30, 2020 (including our convertible preferred stock on an as-converted basis), which excludes:

-1,258,787 shares of common stock issuable upon the exercise of outstanding options as of June 30, 2020 with a weightedaverage exercise price of \$1.07 per share;
+- 9,982,500 shares of common stock issuable upon the exercise of outstanding options as of June 30, 2020 with a weighted-average exercise price of \$0.13 per share; - 7,495,000 shares of common stock reserved for future issuance under our 2014 Equity Incentive Plan as of June 30, 2020;